joomango/RSC_RNAseq/README.md

 		-	Gene length is not important for inter-sample gene expression comparison, but important in ranking intra-sample gene expression
 		-	All the measures above are not useful for the samples with transcript variances.

--	In differential expression analysis, we have to eliminate systematic effects that are not due to biological causal differences of interest. _(Normalization)_ We should condition the non-biological differences such as sequencing depth, gene’s length, and variability.
-Therefore we must calculate the fraction of the reads for each gene compared to the total amount of reads and to the whole RNA library.
+-	In differential expression analysis, we have to eliminate systematic effects that are not due to biological causal differences of interest. _(Normalization)_ We should condition the non-biological differences such as _sequencing depth, gene’s length, and variability._ Therefore we must calculate the fraction of the reads for each gene compared to the total amount of reads and to the whole RNA library.
--	Tests for significance must rely on assumptions about the underlying read distributions.
-The negative binomial distribution is often used for modeling gene expression between biological replicates, because it better accounts for noise than the Poisson distribution, which would otherwise be applicable as an approximation of the binomial distribution (presence of individual reads or not) with a large n (read library) and a small np.
+-	**Tests for significance** must rely on assumptions about the underlying read distributions.
+The _**negative binomial distribution**_ is often used for modeling gene expression between biological replicates, because it better accounts for noise than the **_Poisson distribution_**, which would otherwise be applicable as an approximation of the **_binomial distribution_** (presence of individual reads or not) with a large n (read library) and a small np.
 Another common assumption is that the majority of the transcriptome is unchanged between the two conditions.
 If these assumptions are not met by the data, the results will likely be incorrect.
-This is why it’s important to examine and perform QC on the expression data before running a differential expression analysis!
+This is **_why it’s important to examine and perform QC on the expression data before running a differential expression analysis!_**
 -	It is highly recommended to have at least two replicates per group.

 -	We can compare the transcripts that are differentially expressed between groups, while correcting for any different expression due to _**‘confounding’**_ variable.
 	-	Ballgown can look at the confounder-adjusted fold change (FC) between the two groups by setting getFC=TRUE parameter in stattest() function.

--	_**For small sample size (n<4 per group)**_, it is often better to perform regularization than standard linear model-based comparison as Ballgown does.
+-	_**For small sample size (n<4 per group)**_, it is often better to perform _regularization_ than standard linear model-based comparison as Ballgown does.
 Like “limma-voom” package in Bioconductor, DESeq, edgeR for gene/exon counts are the mostly used ones. (not appropriate for FPKM abundance estimates)

 -	_Other software options: **HTseq-count, DESeq2, edgeR, Kallisto, RSEM** (use expectation maximation to measure TPM value), **NURD** (Transcript expression measure in SE reads with low memory and computing cost), **Cufflinks** (using Tophat mapper for mapping, expectation-maximization algorithm)_